These recipes aren’t just for fuel. They’re for happiness.

 Sweet potatoes and purple cabbage are rich in fibre, boosting gut health and nourishing the gut-brain axis which helps improve our mental health.

-Easily adapted for different diets, this meal contains a health dose of tryptophan from either turkey or beans.
+Easily adapted for different diets, this meal contains a healthy dose of tryptophan from either turkey or beans.

 Ingredients